FY 2015

 13:15~14:45

-Coordinator: Hiroshi Uchimura (Professor, Kyoto Institute of Technology, Institute of Education and Research / Director, Kyoto High School Collaboration Office, University Consortium)
+Coordinator: Hiroshi Uchimura (Professor, Institute of Education and Research, Kyoto Institute of Technology / Director, Kyoto High School University Collaboration Promotion Office, University Consortium)

-Together with other high schools engaged in active learning, we will share the status of practice in high schools and future issues, and deepen discussions on the direction we should aim for.
+With other high schools engaged in active learning, we will share the practical status of high schools and future issues, and deepen discussions on the direction we should aim for.

-2 and Coordinator: Yoichi Tsutsui (Professor, Faculty of Humanities, Kyoto Seika University / Coordinator, Kyoto High School Collaboration Promotion Office, University Consortium)
+Presenter 2 and Coordinator: Yoichi Tsutsui (Professor, Faculty of Humanities, Kyoto Seika University / Coordinator, Kyoto High School-University Collaboration Promotion Office, University Consortium)

-Active learning, a class practice that encourages students' independence, is required at universities, and it is being used as a keyword for high school-university collaboration.
-On the other hand, students cannot necessarily achieve "deep learning" simply by being active.
+Active learning, a class practice that encourages students’ independence, is required at universities, and it is increasingly being used as a keyword for collaboration between high school and university.
+On the other hand, it is not always possible for students to achieve “deep learning” if they are only actively engaged.

-It emphasizes the need for students to incorporate "evaluation for learning" or "evaluation as learning" as an evaluation method in active learning.
-The PISA 2015 Problem Solving Framework seeks to assess an individual's problem-solving skills in collaborative settings.
-In this workshop, after a brief explanation, participants will actually experience evaluation using PISA2015 and think about the relevance of PISA2015 to their own classes.
-As an opportunity for students to reflect on how deeply and strategically they are engaged in activities within group work (formative evaluation), we aim to practice and exchange opinions with participants how to use the PISA 2015 problem-solving framework.
+Among them, it is emphasized that it is necessary to incorporate “evaluation for learning” or “evaluation as learning” for students themselves as an evaluation method in active learning.
+PISA2015 problem-solving framework seeks to assess an individual’s problem-solving skills in collaborative situations.
+In this workshop, after a brief explanation, participants will experience an evaluation using PISA2015 and think about the relevance of the workshop to their own classes while doing their own work.
+Here, as an opportunity for students to reflect on how deeply and strategically they are engaged in activities within the group work (formative assessment), we aim to practice and exchange ideas with participants on how to use PISA2015 problem-solving framework.

 Theme: Promotion of Active Learning -Kyoto Mathematics Grand Prix-